 What is Transport Layer Security?

 In (very) brief terms, TLS is an encryption protocol for keeping internet traffic secure.
-Ever notice some websites start with “http” while others start with “https”?
-The S stands for secure and, you can generally assume that TLS is being used to encrypt https website traffic.
+You may have noticed that some website URL’s start with “http” while others start with “https”.
+The “s” stands for secure and you can generally assume that TLS is being used to encrypt https website traffic.
 It’s not just for web browsers though.
-TLS encrypts the data being shared between many types of programs across the internet, like logins, email, Skype for Business, and most other Office 365 traffic.
+TLS encrypts the data being shared between many types of programs across the internet.
+Such information might include login credentials, email, Skype for Business communications, and most other Office 365 traffic as well.

 How is TLS used by software?